Double-$Q$ chiral stripe order in the anomalous Hall antiferromagnet CoNb$_3$S$_6$: Introduction

-Transition metal dichalcogenides intercalated with $3d$ transition metal ions form a class of materials where such complex magnetic phases are stabilized through an interplay between localized spins on the $3d$ sites and itinerant electrons in the host layers \cite{parkin19803dI,xie2022structure}.
-Diverse phenomena are possible depending on the host compound, intercalation species, and intercalation ratio.
-Co-intercalated NbS$_2$, \cns, is of particular interest because it exhibits a giant anomalous Hall effect (AHE) that cannot be explained by its reported collinear antiferromagnetic structure \cite{ghimire2018large,tenasini2020giant,parkin1983magnetic}.
-A series of neutron diffraction measurements have found the symmetry-related magnetic propagation vectors \peakA, \peakB, and $(\tfrac{1}{2}\overline{\tfrac{1}{2}}0)$, but disagree on the orientation of the moments and the presence of single-$Q$ domains or multi-$Q$ order \cite{parkin1983magnetic,tenasini2020giant,lu2022understanding,takagi2023spontaneous,zhang2023chiral}.
-Elucidating the precise details of the magnetic structure is an essential step towards understanding the origin of the giant AHE in this antiferromagnet, and potentially tuning the properties to realize new functionalities.
+Recently, a large AHE in \cts was discovered to be associated with a uniform scalar spin chirality produced by a tetrahedral triple-$\bm{Q}$ magnetic order \cite{takagi2023spontaneous, park2023tetrahedral}. \cts belongs to a family of transition metal dichalcogenides (TMDs) intercalated with $3d$ transition metal ions.
+These metallic magnets exhibit diverse phenomena depending on the host compound, intercalation species, and intercalation ratio \cite{parkin19803dI,xie2022structure}.
+The interplay of localized spins on the $3d$ sites and itinerant electrons in the host layers, along with competing interactions gives rise to e.g., a chiral soliton lattice \cite{togawa2012chiral}, electric magnetochiral effect \cite{aoki2019nonrecip}, spin glass phenomena \cite{maniv2021exchange}, or magnetically mediated electric switching \cite{nair2020electrical}. \cns is of particular interest because it exhibits a large AHE together with a nearly vanishing uniform magnetization, implicating a non-trivial magnetic structure \cite{ghimire2018large,tenasini2020giant,parkin1983magnetic}, similar to \cts.
+A series of neutron diffraction measurements have found the symmetry-related magnetic propagation vectors \peakA, \peakB, and $(\tfrac{1}{2}\overline{\tfrac{1}{2}}0)$, but disagree on the orientation of the moments and the presence of single-$\bm{Q}$ ($1Q$) domains or multi-$\bm{Q}$ order \cite{parkin1983magnetic,tenasini2020giant,lu2022understanding,takagi2023spontaneous,zhang2023chiral,popcevic2023electronic}.
+Elucidating the precise details of the magnetic structure is an essential step towards understanding the microscopic mechanisms of symmetry breaking, the origin of the giant AHE in this material, and potentially tuning the properties to realize new functionalities.

-In this letter, we reexamine the magnetic structure of \cns using Co $L_3$ edge resonant elastic x-ray scattering (REXS).
-We find a double-$Q$ ($2Q$) magnetic structure with a commensurate $\bm{Q}_0=(\tfrac{1}{2}00)$ component and incommensurate $\bm{Q}_0\pm\bm{q}$ modulation giving rise to a staggered scalar spin chirality with a modulated stripe or checkerboard pattern.
-The commensurate component of the structure is noncollinear and the incommensurate component is helical.
-The data confirms that \peakA and \peakB peaks belong to separate $2Q$ domains.
-Finally, we found that the modulation varies between samples and shows an asymmetric domain pattern implicating lattice strains to influence the magnetic structure, and likely the anomalous Hall response of \cns.